DIPlib/diplib/doc/src/DIPimage/04_dip_image.md

 The built-in *MATLAB* versions of these always operate along matrix columns, yielding a row vector where each element is the max/min/mean/etc. of the corresponding column.
 This is a max/min/mean/etc. projection.
-It is possible to have them work along a different array dimension, but not along multiple dimensions.
+It is possible to have them work along a different array dimension, and only since R2018b along multiple dimensions.

 The overloaded versions of these functions that operate on `dip_image` objects can work along any number of dimensions simultaneously.
 By default, they operate on all dimensions, such that `max(a)` returns the maximum value of the image `a`.
-And `max(a,[],[2,3])`, if `a` is a 3D image, returns a 3D mage with two singleton dimensions, where each pixel `i` contains the maximum over `a(i,:,:)`.
+And `max(a,[],[2,3])`, if `a` is a 3D image, returns a 3D image with two singleton dimensions, where each pixel `i` contains the maximum over `a(i,:,:)`.

 Note there is a second argument to `max` that we didn't use above.
 The